sekar3s/ghas-lab-builder/README.md

 **Required Permissions:**

 The GitHub App must have the following permissions:

-- Read access to metadata
-- Read and write access to:
+- Repository permissions:
-  - Administration
+  - Administration (Read and write)
+  - Contents (Read and write)
-  - Code
+  - Metadata (Read-only)
-  - Issues
+- Organization permissions:
+  - Administration (Read and write)
-  - Members
+  - Members (Read and write)
-  - Organization administration
+- Enterprise permissions:
+  - Enterprise organization installations (Read and write)
+  - Enterprise organizations (Read and write)

 ---